arvvoid/plugin.video.hbogoeu/README.md

 # Disclaimer

-This plugin is not officially commisioned/supported by HBO®.
+This add-on is not officially commissioned/supported by HBO®.
 The trademark HBO® Go is registered by Home Box Office, Inc.
-For more information on HBO® Go Croatia visit the official website: http://hbogo.eu
+For more information on HBO® Go Europe visit the official website: http://hbogo.eu

 THERE IS NO WARRANTY FOR THE PLUGIN, IT CAN BREAK AND STOP WORKING AT ANY TIME.